e-perl-NOAA/test-skills-training-template/.github/steps/1-tbd.md

   TBD-step-1-notes.
 -->

-## Step 1: TBD-step-1-name
+## Step 1: Make a fork of a repository

-_Welcome to "TBD-course-name"! :wave:_

-TBD-step-1-information

-**What is _TBD-term-1_**: TBD-definition-1
+Let's get started by making a fork of a repository.

+**What is fork?**: A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
+Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository

-### :keyboard: Activity: TBD-step-1-name
+### :keyboard: Activity: Fork a repository

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+1. Open a new browser tab and navigate to [this example repository]([https://e-perl-NOAA/](https://github.com/e-perl-NOAA/build-admb-ss3-docker).
+Don't get overwhelmed by the repository, we will just be editing the text in the README file.
-1. TBD-step-1-instructions.
+2. In the top-right corner of the page, click **Fork** and create a new fork.
+3. Select your own personal repository as the owner and add "-fork" to the repository name.
+4. Click **Create fork**
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.